Since v17.0.0,v16.12.0 - Check

 stream.

-causes the stream data to be returned as strings of the
+encoding causes the stream data to be returned as strings

 Buffer